KgaogeloMangwa/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-a funtion that checks for uppercase characters
+a function that checks for a digit 0 through 9